We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-- Best portable grill for chefs on a budget: Weber Smokey Joe Premium
+- Best budget: Weber Smokey Joe Premium

 From fuel type to foldability, there’s a lot to consider when shopping for the best portable grill.
-Here are the ingredients to look for.
+Here are the ingredients to look for:

 Do you want to cook with gas, charcoal, or something different?

-While gas and charcoal grills are most common, you can also find portable pellet and electric grills.
+While gas and charcoal grills are the most common, you can also find portable pellet and electric grills.
 Different fuel sources have unique advantages and disadvantages.
 There’s little arguing against the true BBQ flavor that charcoal delivers.
-However, charcoal grills can be more dangerous, and they also require lugging a supply of briquettes.
+However, charcoal grills can be more dangerous and they also require lugging a supply of briquettes.
 Portable gas grills are easier to use and provide greater control, but they don’t provide quite the same BBQ flavor.
 Plus, on the whole, gas grills tend to be heavier than charcoal grills, though a propane canister is likely to weigh less than a bag of charcoal.
-Pellet grills provide a nice in-between, giving you the flavor of a flame and the control of a gas grill—they work by feeding wood pellets into the burner based on your desired temperature level.
+Pellet grills provide a nice in-between, giving you the flavor of a flame and the control of a gas grill by feeding wood pellets into the burner based on your desired temperature level.
 But they also tend to be more expensive, and the wood pellets aren’t as ubiquitous as charcoal.
 Electric grills are probably the easiest to use, but they have the downside of needing a power outlet, which limits their usable locations.
 Plus, they provide the least authentic BBQ flavor.

 What’s it made of?